splunk/public-o11y-docs/rum/rum-session-replay.rst

    :alt: This image shows eight tabs in a chart where a user could have loaded the page again, or opened the app in a different tab.
    :width: 97.3%

-* Elements or images aren't appearing in your session replay:

-    * It's possible that the images or elements are blocked by a content security policy.
+* Elements or images aren't appearing in your session replay.
+It's possible that the images or elements are blocked by a content security policy.
 Review the policy and CDN provider to confirm.

 * Aspect ratio is distorted.
 The aspect ratio is dependent on the user's window size.